wieluk/psychopy_linux_installer/README.md

 `psychopy_${PSYCHOPY_VERSION}_py_${PYTHON_VERSION}`

-Refreshing your system's PATH may be necessary.
+Refreshing your system's PATH is necessary.

 You can also launch PsychoPy directly using the absolute path: